artebin/xlockscreen/README.md

 # xlockscreen

 Simple script to lock the screen after some idle time and reset the current virtual desktop to a specific one.
 The screen locking is performed is [xtrlock](https://salsa.debian.org/debian/xtrlock).
+Unlock is done by typing the user password.

 This is typically used for demo and test screens supposed to run 24/7.

 ## Usage